Sunday, June 27, 2010

 B: Load of bollocks, these lyrics.
 They’re aiming for deep and meaningful, but are very much in the shallow end.
 The only point at which they come close to doing what they set out to is in the middle, with lines like “I don’t wanna win, I don’t wanna lose / I don’t wanna play, I just wanna remember / …my name”.

-A: Each time I listen to this I like it more – there’s certainly much to admire in the ingenuousness of its composition.
-But sometimes you just have to go with first impressions, and my first impressions were that it was both a little bit dull and a little bit irritating.
+A: Each time I listen to this I like it more – there’s certainly a lot to admire in the ingenuousness of its composition.
+But sometimes you just have to go with first impressions, and mine were that it was both a little bit dull and a little bit irritating.

 V: Still, it deserved a place in the final ahead of at least a couple of other songs here on the strength of this performance, if nothing else.
 Red and black phasing to white makes a great colour scheme.
-Why do so many of the teenage girls look about 45 this year?
+Why do so many of the teenage girls this year look twice or three times their age?

 24 Azerbaijan